back to Blog

 Pick List

-A document listing which SKUs to pick from inventory to fulfill orders.
-For instance, a warehouse worker uses a pick list to gather 12 units of SKU-1457 from Shelf A3 to fulfill a customer order.
+A document listing which SKUs should be picked from inventory to fulfill an order.
+For example, a warehouse worker may use a pick list to collect 12 units of SKU-1457 from Shelf A3.

 Point of Sale (POS)